coast-framework/coast/README.md

 make db/create # assumes a running postgres server. creates a new db called blog_dev
 ```

-Let's create a table to store posts and generate some code to so we can interact with that table!
+Let's create a table to store blog posts and generate some code so we can create, read, update and delete things in that table!
 ```bash
 coast gen migration create-posts title:text body:text
 make db/migrate